LimeChain/matchstick/README.md

 export { runTests } from "../tests/gravity.test";
 ```

 That's a lot to unpack!
 First off, an important thing to notice is that we're importing things from `matchstick-as`, that's our AssemblyScript helper library (distributed as an npm module), which you can check out [here](https://github.com/LimeChain/matchstick-as "here").
 It provides us with useful testing methods and also defines the `test()` function which we will use to build our test blocks.
-It also gives us a mock implementation of the `store` and all of its functions.
 The rest of it is pretty straightforward - here's what happens:
 - We're setting up our initial state and adding one custom Gravatar entity;
 - We define two `NewGravatar` event objects along with their data;
 - We're calling out handler methods for those events - `handleNewGravatars()` and passing in the list of our custom events;
 - We assert the state of the store.
 How does that work? - We're passing a unique combination of Entity type and id.
 Then we check a specific field on that Entity and assert that it has the value we expect it to have.
 We're doing this both for the initial burger Entity we added and for the one that gets added when the handler function is called;
-- And lastly - we're cleaning the store using `store.clean()` so that our next test can start with a fresh and empty store object.
+- And lastly - we're cleaning the store using `clearStore()` so that our next test can start with a fresh and empty store object.
 We can define as many test blocks as we want.

 There we go - we've tested our first event handler! 👏